 A lot of my memories of our time in Singapore revolve around food.
 They are very good memories.

-We stayed at the apartment of one of Trav’s friends from South Africa, about half way between the city and the airport along Singapore’s East Coast.
+There are so many fun places to stay in Singapore but on this trip we stayed at the apartment of one of Trav’s friends from South Africa, about halfway between the city and the airport along Singapore’s East Coast.

-He lives in a massive apartment complex complete with gigantic pool, BBQ huts, shops and even an onsite restaurant.
+He lives in a massive apartment complex complete with a gigantic pool, BBQ huts, shops, and even an onsite restaurant.
 The view from the deck was stunning, especially at night when we could see the lights of the many container ships anchored out in the Singapore Strait.

 Swimming in the pool was a great way to escape the intense humidity and there were a couple of resident kitties that hung around down there so I dropped by a few times to